demisto/content/Packs/SymantecDLP/README.md

 4. Click **Add Response Rule** to add the response rule to the policy.
 5. Click **Save**
 6. Repeat steps 2-5 for any additional policies you want to collect logs from and send to Cortex XSIAM via syslog.

+###  Syslog Server Alerts
+To enable sending server events to syslog follow the below steps:
+1. Go to the \Program Files\Symantec\DataLossPrevention\EnforceServer\15.8.00000\Protect\config directory on Windows or the /opt/Symantec/DataLossPrevention/EnforceServer/15.8.00000/Protect/config directory on Linux.
+2. Open the Manager.properties file.
+3. Uncomment the #systemevent.syslog.protocol = line by removing the # symbol from the beginning of the line, and enter [ udp | tcp | tls ] to secure communications sent from the Enforce Server to the syslog server.
+4. Uncomment the #systemevent.syslog.host= line by removing the # symbol from the beginning of the line, and enter the hostname or IP address of the syslog server.
+5. Uncomment the #systemevent.syslog.port= line by removing the # symbol from the beginning of the line.
+Enter the port number that should accept connections from the Enforce Server.
+The default is 514.
+6. Uncomment the #systemevent.syslog.format= [{0}] {1} - {2} line by removing the # symbol from the beginning of the line.
+   Then define the system event message format to be sent to the syslog server:
+   If the line is uncommented without any changes, the notification messages are sent in the format: [server name] summary - details.
+   The format variables are:
+   {0} - the name of the server on which the event occurred {1} - the event summary
+   {2} - the event detail

 ## Collect Events from Vendor
 In order to use the collector, use the [Broker VM](#broker-vm) option.